indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note that counties may adopt different processes for requests.
 Requestors are advised to contact the sheriff’s office for detailed information directly.

-A requestor seeking physical copies of federal inmate records may use the Freedom of Information Request Form available on the Bureau of Prisons website.
+A requester seeking physical copies of federal inmate records may use the Freedom of Information Request Form available on the Bureau of Prisons website.
 Note that a request fee may be applicable, and the BOP may charge an additional cost for an expedited process.

 Interested persons may also send written requests via mail to the Bureau of Prisons.
 The written request should contain all available information about the inmate, along with the requestor’s contact details.